Equine-assisted therapy on autistic people: First scientific evaluations

 In 2005, there was no scientific literature on this therapy, which meant that the scientific community was unable to comment on its effectiveness.
 In 2008, pediatrician Lisa A. Kurtz listed equine-assisted therapy as one of the "controversial" therapies, noting that some publications supported its efficacy as a complementary therapy.
 Similarly, in her thesis published in 2008, French veterinary surgeon Laurence Duval-Desnoes stated, "[T]here is very little truly scientific evidence today to show the beneficial effects that an autistic person can derive from contact with an animal.
 It's more often a question of observations, of isolated facts".

 The first scientific assessments of this therapy were published in 2008 and 2009.
 According to an article published in The Guardian in February 2012, a growing number of health professionals were recognizing the effectiveness of equine-assisted therapy in helping autistic people.
 According to French child psychiatrist Dr Laurence Hameury, of the CHRU (Centre hospitalier régional universitaire by its extension in French) de Tours (2017), "therapies including animal mediation are currently in full development, and their benefits are recognized and validated by scientific studies evaluating the results".

 Accessibility and practices

-In France, 79.7% of the 232 animal-assisted therapy structures offered therapies with autistic children using horses or ponies in 2014.
-In 2016, this therapy was described as booming in France.
 In 2018, an Indian woman came to France for training to develop equine-assisted therapy with the autistic public in India.

 In 2012, according to the French recommendations of the Haute Autorité de santé and the Agence nationale de l'évaluation et de la qualité des établissements et services sociaux et médico-sociaux (French national agency for the evaluation and quality of social and medico-social establishments and services) "activities carried out with animals cannot be considered, in the current state of knowledge, as therapeutic, but constitute practices that can participate in the personal and social development of certain children/adolescents with [autism spectrum disorder], according to their centers of interest, if they benefit from specific support".